torvalds/linux/Documentation/input/devices/joystick-parport.rst

 db9.c
 -----

-Apart from making an interface, there is nothing difficult on using the db9.c driver.
+Apart from making an interface, there is analthing difficult on using the db9.c driver.
 It uses the following kernel/module command line::

 	db9.dev=port,type